ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-08-01-linking-unlinking-ndelius-records.md

 These were the steps we designed for a user to unlink a record:
 - User identifies defendant as being incorrectly linked to a record
-- Clicks ‘Unlink NDelius record’
+- Clicks 'Unlink NDelius record'
 - Reviews the the details associated with the CRN and compares them to the defendant
-- Clicks ‘Unlink record from defendant’
+- Clicks 'Unlink record from defendant'
 - Returned to the case summary with a success message

 ## Monitoring linked and unlinked records